Filter list

 Reduced marketing costs: Word-of-mouth marketing from fans can be a cost-effective way to promote your company and its products or services, reducing the need for expensive marketing campaigns.

-Increased engagement: Your fans may be more likely to engage with your company on social media and in your community, or participate in events, providing valuable feedback and insights to help you improve your products and services.
+Increased engagement: Your fans may be more likely to engage with your company on social media and in your community, or participate in events, providing valuable customer data, feedback and insights to help you improve your products and services.

 How to turn your customers into your fans

-Before we get to the juicy stuff: there is a fundamental level that needs to be met in order for your customers to progress from customers to fans.
+Before we get to the juicy stuff, there is a fundamental level that needs to be met in order for your customers to progress from customers to fans.

 Phase 0: a great customer experience.
 Why?
 Your customers’ perceptions of you are shaped by every interaction they have with your company — long before they even sign on the dotted line.
 None of the tactics below will undo a bad customer experience.

 With these conditions met, you’ll have some happy customers.
-But, as I hinted at above: a good customer experience does not a fan make.
+But, as I hinted at above, a good customer experience does not a fan make.

 What does, then?
 To explain this, I like to refer to the Fan Flywheel.